De Villiers wins Dakar fifth stage, Peterhansel extends lead

 Benavides pushed on, however, adding he was confident he could continue despite being in pain.

-"I think I'll be okay for tomorrow," he said.
+"I think I’ll be okay for tomorrow," the Argentine said.
 "It was hard and there was a lot of pain today.
-But it's like that, this is the Dakar."
+But it’s like that, this is the Dakar."

 © 2021 AFP